Obl1que/Obl1que/README.md

 ### Here is some of the stuff I use in my workflow etc.

 * IDE
-   * I use VSCode with the vim extensikin for most things, but use IntelliJ CE for Java.
+   * I use VSCode with the vim extension for most things, but use IntelliJ CE for Java.
 I write code in:
    * java
    * lua
    * python